How to Generate Blog Ideas Your Audience Will Love

 As Shayla did, I ran the keyword through the Question Analyzer tool (in this case ‘content monetization’.)

-I was struck by the number of topics.
+I was struck by the number of topics related to making money.
 Here are some of the most interesting catches from the 24 questions delivered:

 - What are some good free blogging and publishing platforms out there that allow content monetization?